CALIFORNIA INDIAN STORE ETHNOGRAPHIC SHOPPING

 MISSION BASKETS FOR SALE

-SHUMUP KO HUP Indian store and Native American gift shop in Old Town State Historic Park, San Diego, was established in 2000 by Kumeyaay Indians Daleane Dumas-Adams and Eva Salazar on an original idea by Jane Dumas, a Kumeyaay elder, whose long-time dream is to establish active Kumeyaay representations within the California state historic park system.
+SHUMUP KO HUP Indian store and Native American gift shop in Old Town State Historic Park, San Diego, was established in 2000 by Kumeyaay Indians Daleane "Dee" Dumas-Adams and Eva Salazar on an original idea by Jane Dumas, a Kumeyaay elder, whose long-time dream is to establish active Kumeyaay representations within the California State Parks system.

 NATIVE AMERICAN SPEAKER

 Kumeyaay elder Jane Dumas named the store SHUMUP KO HUP — Kumeyaay translation: "Dream Come True" — based on her visions to preserve and promote the cultural heritage of the California Indigenous peoples.
-Jane Dumas, Jamul Indian Reservation, is an active speaker about the indigenous San Diego history in Southern California.
+Jane Dumas, Jamul Indian Reservation, is an active speaker about the indigenous San Diego history and culture in Southern California, pictured speaking above at the Cabrillo National Monument in 2005 during the Annual Cabrillo Festival.

 MISSION STATEMENT